bioconda/bioconda-paper/README.md

 First, install the Miniconda3 distribution, a version of the conda package manager, together with a minimal Python 3.
 If you already have a Miniconda installation that defaults to Python 3, you can skip this step.

 To reproduce the results of this workflow, do this on a 64bit Linux system with [GLIBC 2.5](http://unix.stackexchange.com/a/120381) or newer (i.e. any Linux distribution that is newer than CentOS 6).
+If you are using MacOS, you can quickly obtain a compatible linux environment with [Docker](https://docs.docker.com/docker-for-mac/install/).
 Download Miniconda3 with

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh